 The Daishonin thus fulfilled the purpose of his appearance in this world.
-What came to be called the Gohonzon of the second year of the Koan era (1279) was also inscribed during this period.

-At the time of the Atsuhara Persecution, the Daishonin's followers strove in faith with the united spirit of "many in body, one in mind."
-His youthful disciple Nanjo Tokimitsu, steward of a village neighboring Atsuhara, worked tirelessly to protect his fellow believers.
+At the time of the Atsuhara Persecution, the Daishonin's followers strove in faith with the united spirit of 'many in body, one in mind'.
+His youthful disciple Nanjo Tokimitsu, steward of a village neighbouring Atsuhara, worked tirelessly to protect his fellow believers.